Skip to content

 7) Completion

 On the day of completion you should aim to vacate the property by noon.
 You should deliver the keys to your estate agent, who will then hold them until we can confirm that the purchase monies have been received and that the buyers now own the property.
-We will then account to you for the net proceeds of the sale, or forward the money on to you.
+Following payment of any Mortgage over the property, Estate Agent Fees and our Fees the net proceeds of sale will then be transferred to your chosen account to arrive by close of business.

 accredited-qc-logo